rcolepeterson/webpack-made-easy/README.md

 ```javascript
 $ npm install babel-loader babel-core babel-preset-es2015 --save-dev
 ```
-(the above grabs the Babel loader and all the dependencies needed for Webpack and what we are doing.)
+(the above grabs the Babel loader code and all the dependencies needed for Webpack and what we are doing.)

 2. Modify your webpack.config.js adding the Babel loader.
 ```javascript
 var config = {